Rotifer: Digestive system

-Rotifers typically possess one or two pairs of short antennae and up to five eyes.
-The eyes are simple in structure, sometimes with just a single photoreceptor cell.
-In addition, the bristles of the corona are sensitive to touch, and there are also a pair of tiny sensory pits lined by cilia in the head region.

 Biology

 The coronal cilia pull the animal, when unattached, through the water.

 Like many other microscopic animals, adult rotifers frequently exhibit eutely—they have a fixed number of cells within a species, usually on the order of 1,000.

 Bdelloid rotifer genomes contain two or more divergent copies of each gene, suggesting a long-term asexual evolutionary history.
 For example, four copies of hsp82 are found.
 Each is different and found on a different chromosome excluding the possibility of homozygous sexual reproduction.

 Feeding

 Rotifers eat particulate organic detritus, dead bacteria, algae, and protozoans.
 They eat particles up to 10 micrometres in size.
 Like crustaceans, rotifers contribute to nutrient recycling.
 For this reason, they are used in fish tanks to help clean the water, to prevent clouds of waste matter.
 Rotifers affect the species composition of algae in ecosystems through their choice in grazing.
 Rotifers may compete with cladocera and copepods for planktonic food sources.